Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Bintangs On The Beach, Canggu, Bali, Indonesia

-Grab a cold drink from one of the beach warungs (shops) and soak in the day’s last rays of sunshine on your first day in Bali.
-Make your way to Old Man’s – a Canggu institution – for dinner or a couple local Bintang beers.
+Next, make your way to Old Man’s – a Canggu institution – for dinner and a couple Bintang beers.
 The casual beach bar is a fun place to meet fellow travelers and often has live music or DJs.

-Day 2 – Relax, You’re On a Bali Vacation!
+Day 2 – Relax, You’re on Vacation in Bali

 Tourists relax on bean bags and loungers on Echo Beach in Canggu, Bali, Indonesia

-Back in Canggu, if the surf is calm enough, jump into the waves to cool off from the walk then rent a beach chair for an afternoon of sunbathing.
-If the ocean is too rough, head for your hotel pool and take a refreshing dip.
+If the surf is calm enough, jump in to cool off, then rent a beach chair for an afternoon of sunbathing.
+If the ocean is too rough, head for your hotel pool and take a refreshing dip!

 Plumeria flower at spa in Canggu, Bali, Indonesia

-Mid-afternoon go to one of the Canggu spas for an inexpensive treatment.
-You can get a relaxing one-hour massage for about $10 USD.
-A traditional Balinese massage uses acupressure and skin rolling techniques and is heavenly.
-A couples massage is a fabulous thing to include in a Bali Two Week Honeymoon Itinerary!
+Be back in Canggu by mid-afternoon and go to one of the spas for an inexpensive treatment.
+A traditional Balinese massage uses acupressure and skin rolling techniques that I find heavenly.

 Day 3 – Bali Surf and Yoga